310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
 Oh, no no!
-There are live shows going on all around the campus, and I thought best not to bother them!
-I noticed the corridors were empty, so I ran in them instead, that’s all!
+There are live shows going on aaall around the campus, and I thought best not to bother them!
+I noticed the corridors were empty, so I ran in them instead, that’s aaall!

-If I’ve decided I’m gonna run, then I’m gonna run!
+If I’ve decided I’m gonna run, then I’m gonna ruuun!
 I can’t calm down otherwise!
 {% endbubble %}

 {% bubble Rei %}